blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

     Clear -> { counterModel | currentCount = 0 }
 ```

 It looks quite like an update function, but doesn't pass messages or commands.
-Our different counter operations have been defined using a union type. `modifyCounter` looks like an update function, but all it just takes is a counter model and a modifier command and returns a new model.
+Our different counter operations have been defined using a union type. `modifyCounter` takes a `CounterModel` and a modifier command and returns a new model.

 Next up we have the view for our counter: